 \label{chap:corpus}

 An expressive performance corpus is a set of performance samples.
 Since this research is based on a supervised learning algorithm, a high-quality corpus is essential to our success.
 Each sample consists of a score and its corresponding human recording.
-Some metadata such as phrasing, structure analysis, or harmonic analysis. may also be included.
+Some metadata such as results by phrasing, structure analysis, or harmonic analysis may be included, too.
 In this chapter, we will review some the existing corpora, specifications and formats of our corpus, and how we actually construct it.

 \section{Existing Corpora}

-Unlike other research fields like speech processing or natural language processing, there exist virtually no public accessible corpus for computer expressive performance research.
+Unlike other research fields like speech processing or natural language processing, there exists virtually no public accessible corpus for computer expressive performance research.
 CrestMusePEDB \cite{crestmuse} (PEDB stands for "Performance Expression Database") is a corpus created by Japan Science and Technology Agency's CREST program.
-However, until the time of this writing, we can't establish any contact with the database administrators to gain access to it.
-They claims to have a GUI tool for annotate the expressive performance parameters from audio recordings.
-Their repertoire covers many piano works from well-known classical composers like Bach, Mozart, and Chopin, and are recorded by world famous pianists.
-From their website \cite{crestmuse} they claim to contain the following data: PEDB-SCR - score text information, PEDB-DEV - performance deviation data and PEDB-IDX - audio performance credit.
+However, until the time that this thesis is almost completed, we can't establish any contact with the database administrators to gain access to it.
+The corpus is claimed to have a GUI tool for annotate the expressive performance parameters from audio recordings.
+Their repertoire covers many piano works from well-known classical composers like Bach, Mozart, and Chopin, and the recordedmusic were performed by world-famous pianists.
+From their website \cite{crestmuse} they declared that the database contains the following data: PEDB-SCR - score text information, PEDB-DEV - performance deviation data and PEDB-IDX - audio performance credit.
 But the quality of the data is unknown.

 Another example is the Magaloff Project \cite{magaloff}, which is created by some universities in Austria.
 They invited Russian pianist Nikita Magaloff to record all solo works for piano by Frederic Chopin on a Bösendorfer SE computer-controlled grand piano.
 This corpus became the material for many subsequent researches \cite{Goebl2009, Grachten2011, Flossmann2009, Grachten2012, Flossmann2013, Flossman2011, Flossmann2010a}.
-Flossmann et al., one of the leading researchers of the project, also won the 2008 RenCon contest with a system based on this corpus called YQX \cite{yqx}.
-However, the corpus is not opened up to the public.
+Flossmann, the prioncipal investigator of this project, also won the 2008 RenCon contest with a system based on this corpus called YQX \cite{yqx}.
+However, the corpus is not open to the public.

-Since both corpora are not available, we need to implement our own .
+Since both corpora are not available, we need to implement our own.
 We will start by defining the specification.